tc39/proposal-smart-pipelines/readme.md

 <summary>Simple references’ runtime semantics are exactly the same as the
 member expressions they resemble.</summary>

-This section is adapted from the [ES Spec, § Property Accessors, § RS:
+This section is adapted from the [ECMAScript Property Accessors, § RS:
 Evaluation][].

 * Evaluation
   * SimpleReference : SimpleReference `.` IdentifierName
-    * Is evaluated in exactly the same manner as [MemberExpression `:` MemberExpression `.` IdentifierName][ES Spec, § Property Accessors, § RS:
-      Evaluation] except that the contained `SimpleReference` is evaluated in step 1.
+    * Is evaluated in exactly the same manner as [MemberExpression `:` MemberExpression `.` IdentifierName][ECMAScript Property Accessors, § RS: Evaluation] except that the contained `SimpleReference` is evaluated in step 1.

 </details>